A. K. Saseendran: Personal life

-Recreation : Watching Football

 Political life

 One among the senior leaders in Kerala politics.
 A native of Elayavoor in Kannur, Saseendran started his political career through KSU in 1962.
 After holding various party posts, he joined Congress (S) in 1978.
 Later he joined NCP and currently he is a member of national working committee since 2006.

 He was elected to the Assembly in 1980 from Peringalam, 1982 from Edakkad, 2006 from Balussery and three times consecutively from Elathur during 2011,2016 and 2021 elections.